Security practices

 User authentication

-• Tokens: JWT access tokens (15-min TTL) + refresh tokens (30-day TTL).
-Stored in device Keychain (iOS) / Keystore (Android) via expo-secure-store — never in AsyncStorage.
+• Tokens: Firebase ID tokens + refresh tokens.
+Stored in device Keychain (iOS) / Keystore (Android) via expo-secure-store.

 IAM and least privilege

-• Every Lambda function has its own IAM execution role with the minimum permissions needed for that function.
-No shared roles across functions.
+• Every Cloud Run service has its own Service Account with the minimum permissions needed.
+No shared identities across services.

-• No wildcard * resource policies in any IAM role or policy.
-All DynamoDB and S3 permissions are scoped to specific table/bucket ARNs.
+• No wildcard * resource policies.
+All Firestore and GCS permissions are scoped to specific collections or buckets.

 Rate limiting and abuse protection